dartoos-dev/eo_color/README.md

 ## Numeric indexes vs. Named constructors

-The table below contains the relationship between Material Design indexes and named constructors of the color classes.
+The table below contains the relationship between the Material Design indices (100, 200...800, 900) and the named constructors of the color classes.

 - **Note:**
   - The **"Normal"** column refers to classes that represent unaccented colors,